ART 101 Drawing I (3)

 MUS 201 Collegiate Choir (1)

-A women’s choir that performs primarily on campus.
+A treble choir that performs primarily on campus.
 Goals include developing excellent individual and group tone quality, working toward clear and proper diction, and strengthening aural and music reading abilities.
-Performs quality women’s repertoire, both sacred and secular, in 2–4 parts.
+Performs quality treble repertoire, both sacred and secular, in 2–4 parts.
 Membership by audition only.
 Auditions will take place during August orientation through the first week of classes.

-This is the College’s select women’s ensemble which performs music of all periods with an emphasis on new music.
-The choir regularly commissions and records new works, takes national concert tours every other year, and makes Carnegie Hall appearances every four years.
-The ensemble has regular performances with the South Bend Symphony Orchestra and hosts the annual High School Women’s Choir Festival.
+This is the College’s select treble ensemble which performs music of all periods with an emphasis on new music.
+The choir regularly commissions and records new works, takes national concert tours every other year, and makes regular Carnegie Hall appearances.
+The ensemble performs biennially with the South Bend Symphony Orchestra and hosts the annual High School Treble Choir Festival.
 Membership is by audition only which will take place during August orientation through the first week of classes.

 THTR 205 Introduction to Acting (3)